samschott/desktop-notifier/README.md

 instead of the deprecated `NSUserNotificationCenter`. `UNUserNotificationCenter` restricts sending desktop notifications to signed executables.
 This means that notifications will only work the Python executable or bundled app has been signed.
-Note that the installer from python.org provides a properly signed Python framework but **homebrew does not**.
+Note that the installer from [python.org](https://python.org) provides a properly signed Python framework but **homebrew does not** (manually signing the executable installed by homebrew _should_ work as well).

-If you freeze your code with a PyInstaller or a similar package, you must sign the resulting app bundle for notifications to work.
+If you freeze your code with PyInstaller or a similar package, you must sign the resulting app bundle for notifications to work.
 An ad-hoc signature will be sufficient but signing with an Apple developer certificate is recommended for distribution.